What Is a VPAT?

 Here are some best practices that should be followed when completing the assessment:

-Once completed, the VPAT document becomes an Accessibility Conformance Report (ACR), which should only include the completed template.
+Once completed, the VPAT document can be published as an Accessibility Conformance Report (ACR), which should only include the completed template.
 Here’s Shopify’s completed ACR report as an example

 For agencies and organizations that do business with the federal government and are required to fill out VPATs, having a long-term strategy for comprehensive and ongoing accessibility monitoring and remediation is the key to success. will better position them to receive much-needed federal assistance.